 BREXIT: Implications of the EU-UK Agreement on European HR and Employment

-On the 4th of December 2020, we published a blog on how employment could change in 2021 due to Brexit.
-At the time of writing, the UK and EU were in the transitioning period and no deal had been agreed upon - however on the 24th of December 2020 a last minute Trade and Cooperation Agreement was reached.
+Since the BREXIT was introduced in 2020, we published a blog on how employment could change.
+Now it is time to have a look at how it impacts the European HR.
+At the time of writing, the UK and EU were in the transition period and no deal had been agreed upon.
+However, on the 24th of December 2020, a last-minute Trade and Cooperation Agreement was reached.
 In this blog, we will explain what some of the implications of this 1,246-page agreement may be for employment in the future.

 Employment Law in general

-Fortunately, the majority of regulations will remain as they were in both the EU and UK.
-This is partly due to the role of the International Labour Organisation’s various conventions which has helped to keep labor standards comparative.
-It is, however, possible that the employment legislation between the two groups may diverge overtime, as there are no current major changes to the legislation in place that were not in place prior to Brexit.
+Fortunately, the majority of regulations will remain as they were both in the EU and the UK.
+This is partly due to the role of the International Labour Organisation’s various conventions which have helped to keep labor standards comparable.
+It is, however, possible that the employment legislation between the two groups may diverge over time, as there are no current major changes to the legislation in place that were not in place prior to Brexit.

 Bonus read: Brexit Impact on Recruitment: Strategies for EU Market